Feeding Starch – finding the right levels for your horse

 4) Know your horse’s weight.
 Never feed more than 1-2g of oats per kg of bodyweight in any one meal to avoid undigested starch leaking into the hindgut.

 5) As per the table above, avoid all grains where there are compromised digestive systems.

-To summarise – at Fibregenix we will always promote a primarily fibre enriched diet for horses and ponies, particularly those at maintenance or in lower levels of work, however we do appreciate there are times when a horse in particularly hard work may need a starch source in his diet for quick release energy.
-The benefit however of adding a Fibregenix balancer to the hard fed horse, be it straight grains or concentrate mixes, is that the unique combination of digestive supplements will assist in the horse’s capacity to digest its starch, maintain fore and hindgut health and additionally will enable less starch and more fibre to be fed.
+At Fibregenix, we will always promote a primarily fibre enriched diet for horses and ponies.
+Particularly those at maintenance or in lower levels of work.
+However we do appreciate there are times when a horse in particularly hard work may need a starch source for quick release energy.
+Adding a Fibregenix balancer to the hard fed horse, be it straight grains or concentrate mixes, means the unique combination of digestive supplements will assist in the horse’s capacity to digest its starch.
+This in turn will help maintain fore and hindgut health and will enable less starch and more fibre to be fed.
 Such a strategy will always ultimately lead to a happier horse and better performance.